dnth/dnth.github.io/content/portfolio/supercharging_yolov5_180_fps_cpu/index.md

 `--recipe` tells the training script which recipe to use for the YOLOv5-S model.
-In this case we are using the `yolov5s.pruned.md` recipe which only prunes the model as it trains.
+In this case, we are using the `yolov5s.pruned.md` recipe which only prunes the model as it trains.
 You can change how aggressive your model is pruned by modifying the `yolov5s.pruned.md` recipe.

 {{< notice warning >}}